MarketSquare/robotframework-tidy/docs/source/transformers/GenerateDocumentation.rst

     {{ formatting.cont_indent }}{{ formatting.cont_indent }}{{ value }}: {% endfor %}
     {% endif -%}

+The Jinja syntax is described `here <https://jinja.palletsprojects.com/en/3.1.x/templates/>`_.
 You can use it as reference to create your own template.
 Following subsections explains in detail possible features.

 Path to template can be absolute or relative (to working directory or configuration file directory)::